Rule 8017. Brief of an Amicus Curiae

 (B) the reason why an amicus brief is desirable and why the matters asserted are relevant to the disposition of the appeal.

-(4)Contents and Form.
+(4)Content and Form.
 An amicus brief must comply with Rule 8015.
-In addition to the requirements of Rule 8015, the cover must identify the party or parties supported and indicate whether the brief supports affirmance or reversal.
+In addition, the cover must identify the party or parties supported and indicate whether the brief supports affirmance or reversal.
 If an amicus curiae is a corporation, the brief must include a disclosure statement like that required of parties by Rule 8012.
 An amicus brief need not comply with Rule 8014, but must include the following:

 (A) a table of contents, with page references;